c4spar/deno-cliffy/packages/command/README.md

   Commands:

-    help         [command:string]  - Show this help.
-    completions                    - Generate shell completions for zsh and bash.
+    help         [command:command]  - Show this help or the help of a sub-command. completions                     - Generate shell completions for zsh and bash.

   Examples: